-Commercial property insurance may cover wind and hail damage claims, but as with anything in the insurance world, the details are everything.
+Commercial property insurance, which is sometimes referred to as business hazard insurance, may cover wind and hail damage claims, but as with anything in the insurance world, the details are everything.

 - In much of the country, coverage for hail and windstorm damage is standard on a commercial property insurance policy.

 - In coastal areas exposed to hurricanes, wind and hail damage are often excluded from a standard insurance policy.
 Small businesses have to purchase separate coverage for these exposures.
 You might be able to add wind and hail coverage to your existing property insurance, though it would likely come with a separate deductible.

 You might also consider a business owner’s policy (BOP) that bundles general liability insurance with commercial property insurance.
 A BOP is usually less expensive than if each of these policies were bought separately.

 Business interruption insurance is another policy that can help your small business recover from a temporary shutdown that is tied to a commercial property insurance claim.
 However, this typically only applies when your business has sustained physical damage, such as from a storm, and has been forced to close for a set period of time.

 Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.
 Comprehensive coverage includes damage from vandalism, fire, and other causes.
 Check with your insurance company to make sure that wind and hail coverage are included.

 While most insurance deductibles are for a fixed amount, deductibles for wind and hail damage are often based on a percentage of the total damage.
 You would have to first pay a certain percentage of the total damages cost before your insurance kicks in.